bohlinger/printobs/README.md

 conda activate printobs
 ```

-4. Create a .env file in printobs root directory and include your FROST client id:
+4. Create a .env file in printobs root directory and include your FROST client id
 ```
 (printobs) user@pc:~/printobs$ cat .env
 CLIENT_ID=
 ```

 ## Usage
-Usage example and help can be obtained by typing:
+Usage example and help can be obtained by typing

 ```
 ./printobs.py -h